Biden Wins Ohio’s Mail-in Primary Delayed by Coronavirus

 “We’ve had people waiting weeks and weeks,” Miller said.

 Meanwhile, Ohio’s early voting began Feb.
-19, meaning Sanders was in a position to still pick up some of its delegates -- despite no longer technically being in the race.
-The senator has reminded his supporters that his name will be on the ballot in all upcoming races and urged them to vote for him so he can amass delegates and better shape the Democratic Party platform at its national convention in Milwaukee.
+19, meaning Sanders was in a position to still pick up some of its delegates —though he was held to just a handful in Ohio.
+The senator has reminded his supporters that his name will be on the ballot in all upcoming races and urged them to vote for him so he can amass delegates and better shape the Democratic Party platform at its national convention in Milwaukee in August.

 But Sanders has endorsed Biden, and a group of his top advisers announced Tuesday that they were forming an outside political committee to promote the former vice president and progressive values.
-The efforts at unification of Democratic forces against Trump in November could defuse tensions heading into the party’s convention -- which has already been delayed from June until August and may yet be further marred by the virus.
+The efforts at unification of Democratic forces against Trump in November could defuse tensions heading into the party’s convention.

 “My opinion going forward is that no serious thought should be given to converting to mail-in balloting for the November election,” Blackwell said.
 “You lick an envelope and mail in a ballot, there’s all kinds of evidence that would suggest that there would be ballots lost, and because you’ve taken out the bipartisan oversight at the basic community level, you lose a degree of almost guaranteed legitimacy.”